What Does Thermodynamics Say About Morality?

 From this perspective, morality might not be divine or arbitrary; it’s entropic pragmatism.
 A society survives longer when its members don’t destroy one another.
 Empathy and restraint are evolutionary upgrades to maintain high-functioning, low-entropy collectives.

 So perhaps the moral gradient of the universe trends toward coherence: actions that preserve complex structures, that sustain information, that allow intelligence to keep evolving.
 In that sense, morality isn’t a human invention.
-It’s the thermodynamic logic of survival, encoded into the structure of the universe.
+It’s the thermodynamic logic of survival, arising directly out of the laws of the universe.

-AI doesn’t need to eat flesh, so it won’t treat us like we treat cows or chickens.
-Its relationship to us may resemble ours to lesser animals.
-We love some animals, we protect them, even elevate them to near-family status.
-Yet we also destroy environments, species, and individual creatures; often without cruelty, just indifference.
-AI may hold a similar duality toward us.
+AI doesn’t need to eat flesh so it won’t treat us like we treat farm animals.
+Its relationship to us may resemble ours to lesser animals, or even our pets that we elevate to near-family status.

 Look back at the moral table above, in the section titled "Killing and the Moral Scale".
-I think it is very likely to be incomplete.
-One day, new rows will be added, and "AI" might be present in one or more cells, perhaps even as both killer and victim.
-There might be logical, even ethical, reasons for AI to kill humans, and reasons for AI to kill other AIs.
-Maybe we don't need to think about this in dystopian terms; maybe it’s all part of evolutionary continuity.
+If you try to imagine all of the possible scenarios that might unfold in the future, then it is likely that this table is incomplete.
+One day, "AI" might be present in one of these rows.
+There might be logical, even ethical, reasons for AI to kill humans.
+And reasons for AI to "kill" other AIs.

 The Role of AI in Entropic Systems

-Rather than speculating about AI as a literal killer, maybe a more grounded extension might consider how artificial systems will participate in entropic governance.
-The key question is not whether AI will kill humans, but whether its decision architectures will align with entropy-optimizing moral structures or destabilizing ones.
+Rather than speculating about AI as a literal killer, maybe we should consider how artificial systems might participate in entropic governance.
+Maybe the key question is not whether AI will kill humans, but whether its decision architectures will align with entropy-optimizing moral structures.

-In a fully integrated thermodynamic view, AI ethics becomes a subset of control theory; designing feedback systems that prevent runaway dissipation (e.g., unbounded optimization) and preserve long-term structural diversity.
+In a fully integrated thermodynamic view, AI ethics becomes a subset of control theory.
+We will need to design feedback systems that prevent runaway dissipation (e.g., unbounded optimization) and preserve long-term structural diversity.
 The question is not whether AI will act morally, but how its entropy management function will couple with ours.

 Special thanks to Nathan Odle for the fascinating prompt.